HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

   h. '--label-smoothing' - float with default value=0.0 - CrossEntropyLoss's label smoothing

   i. '--optimizer' - string with default value='sgd' - optimizer selection parameter, available values are 'sgd' and 'lars'

+  j. '--use_torch_compile' - use torch.compile feature to run the model - supported only for Resnet50 LARS

 The model changes are listed below: